AngelaKalelwa/syriatel-customer-churn/README.md

 - **Addressing Missing Values**: Since there were no missing values in the dataset, no imputation was necessary.
 - **Encoding Categorical Variables**: We used one-hot encoding to convert categorical variables (`international plan`, `voice mail plan`) into numerical format.
-- **Multicollinearity Reduction**: Features that exhibited high multicollinearity were removed using VIF analysis, reducing the dataset from 17 columns to 12.
+- **Multicollinearity Reduction**: Features that exhibited high multicollinearity were removed using VIF analysis, reducing the dataset from 21 columns to 14(including target variable).
 - **Feature Scaling**: Numerical features were scaled using `MinMaxScaler` to standardize the range.

 - **Handling Imbalanced Data**: SMOTE was applied to balance the classes in the target variable.